 The market however, is dominated by about 30 different freshwater species that include guppies, angel fish, neon tetras as well as goldfish.
 The overall market value is huge and currently estimated to be worth $10 billion.
 It has been expanding for several years.

 The main exporters of freshwater ornament fish to the European Union (2017) are shown in Table 1 below.

 |Country||Value, 000’s euros||% Total EU imports|

 Table 1: Main Exporters of freshwater ornamental fish to the European Union.
 (2017)

 The main importers of ornamental fish within the European Union are shown in Table 2.

 |Country||Value, 000’s euros||% of EU imports|

 On a global scale the USA produces vast amounts of goldfish.
 Many are produced for anglers to be used as bait or for aquarists to feed predatory pet fish.
 These represent the lowest cost fish.
 At the other extreme. years of selective breeding and intensive culling has produced fish that are highly valued and displayed in specialist shows around the world.
 These can command ‘silly money’ and should not be used to calculate profitability potential.
-Individuals are well advised to carry out their own market research as values can fluctuate widely.
+These values can fluctuate widely.
+Individuals are therefore recommended to carry out their own market research.
 It is true to say that there has been an increase in the higher end of the market as customers and producers become more aware of each other.